 Table of Contents

-Last time I was Jasper a little bit over a year ago, having spent maybe three hours as The Canadian was being refuelled.
+It’s been a bit over one year since I was last in Jasper, having spent maybe three hours as The Canadian was being refuelled.
 This year for Canada day long weekend, I’m going back to actually check things out.

 Driving in from Edmonton was less scenic compared to taking the train.
 For one, you can’t see Wabamun Lake from Yellowhead Highway.
 Having breakfast while zooming past the beautiful sunrise over Wabamun Lake was one of the best things that happened on the train.